IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/media/customize-a-media-source.md

 Most media apps offer content which can be browsed and played liberally, letting the user more or less in control of the playback.
 Potentially, these apps require logging in before allowing access.
-This kind of media app is easier to customize, as the IndiGO Application Suite already provides a delightful user interface for media.
+This kind of media app is easier to customize, as the TomTom IndiGO Application Suite already provides a delightful user interface for media.

 These customization capabilities are currently offered:
 - Modify how content provided by the media app is displayed to the user.